dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 ## Before you begin

-Before you start the process to integrate Wandera Mobile Threat Protection with Intune, make sure you have the following prerequisites in place:
+Before you start the process to integrate Wandera with Intune, make sure you have the following prerequisites in place:
 - Microsoft Intune subscription
 - Azure Active Directory admin credentials to grant the following permissions:
   - Sign in and read user profile